SkylineCommunications/dataminer-docs/connector-help/connector_help/Williams Sound LoopGuardian.md

 ### General Device Information

 In this page, general information about the devices is present.
 In the **Devices** table, user can find key details regarding the available devices.
-Some of those details include learning the device's **Communication Status**, **DVE/ID** andphysical **Location** of the devices.
+Some of those details include learning the device's **Communication Status**, **DVE/ID** and physical **Location** of the devices.

 Use the **Device Config** pagebutton to enable **Device Automatic Removal** parameter which enables the user to remove device's whose **Communication Status** (present in **Devices** table) is ***'**Not Responding**'***.
 Otherwise, the user can choose to Remove all the devices from the **Devices** table at once regardless of their **Communication Status**, by simply clicking on the **Remove All** button.